mukmitt1/Book-Notes/7-HABITS-OF-HIGHLY-EFFECTIVE-PEOPLE/Notes.markdown

 * In captain/lighthouse story, lighthouse is principle- we don’t break them.
 We break ourselves against them.
 * Are my value and habits in alignment with principles and natural laws
 * Principles are not value.
 Gang of thief can share value but they are in violation of fundamental principles.
 Principles are territory.
 Values are map
+* when we value correct principles, we have truth
-* We experience everything through two mental maps: Realities, or the way things are, and values, or the way things should be.
+* We experience everything through two mental maps: Realities or the way things are, and values or the way things should be.
 * The influences of our lives, such as family, school, church, work environment, friends, associates, and current social paradigms, have all shaped our frame of reference, our paradigms, and our maps.
 * We see the world not as it is, but as we are conditioned to see it.
 When we describe the world, we describe ourselves, our perceptions, and our paradigms.
 * The more aware we are of our basic paradigms, the more we can examine them, test them against reality, and listen to others and be open to their perceptions, thereby getting a more objective view.
 * To make a minor change in our lives, we can perhaps focus on our attitudes and behaviors.
 To make a significant, quantum change, we must focus on our basic paradigms.
-* The Character Ethic is based on the fundamental idea that principles govern human effectiveness.
+* The Character Ethic is based on the fundamental idea that there are principles that govern human effectiveness.
 These are natural laws in the human dimension, like Newton's law in the physical dimension.
 * These natural laws are woven into the fabric of every civilized society throughout history and comprise the roots of every family and institution that has endured and prospered.
 * These principles include fairness, integrity and honesty, dignity, service, quality or excellence.
 * Principles are not values.
 We can hold values that are in violation of these fundamental principles.
 Principles are the territory, and values are the maps.